-On the basis of the survey work carried out, under guidance provided in respect of the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019, and considering the plans for the site, it is considered that a Protected Species Mitigation (PSML) Licence for bats will not be required prior to works being carried out.
+On the basis of the survey work carried out, under guidance provided in respect of the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019, and considering the plans for the site, it is considered that a Protected Species Mitigation Licence (PSML) for bats will not be required prior to works being carried out.

-A mitigation strategy has been prepared and should be followed in order to ensure that the welfare of the local bat population is maintained during, and following the works.
+Bats are present around the site hence a mitigation strategy has been prepared and should be followed in order to ensure that the welfare of the local bat population is maintained during, and following the works.